How to Write Survey Questions

 In this article

 Writing good survey questions is an important part of survey research to help make sure that you avoid response bias.
 How you construct your survey questions will depend on what your research objectives are, and how much detail you would like to obtain.
-We will explore 11 tips for writing survey questions below.
+We will explore 11 tips for writing survey questions which are also highly applicable when making online forms.

 1. Identify Your Aims and Avoid Reponse Bias: